JamesKyburz/fontello-server/readme.markdown

 # `/repl.html`

+Runs on port 2017

 A leveldb repl is available if the server is started with env variable `REPL_CREDENTIALS` set

+If security matters then run docker with -e REPL_CREDENTIALS `user:pass` is the default.

 Checkout [leveldb-mount] for details.